-\end{proof} \begin{remark} Using the explicit form of the density of $A_t^{(2\alpha +1)}$ and Proposition \ref{zero}, we can obtain the integral form of density of $R_t$ for $\alpha \geq - 1/2$ and $R_0=0$.
-This formula is new and differs significantly from the density obtained by Borodin (see formula (5.4) in \cite{B}). \end{remark} The next two facts follows immediately from \ref{DHB} and in slightly different forms can be found in \cite{MatII}.
+and the proof is complete. \end{pf} \begin{remark} Using the explicit form of the density of $A_t^{(2\alpha+1)}$ and Proposition \ref{zero}, we can obtain the integral form of the density of $R_t$ for $\alpha\geq- 1/2$ and $R_0=0$.
+This formula is new and differs significantly from the density obtained by Borodin (see formula (5.4) in \cite{B}). \end{remark} The next two facts follow immediately from Theorem \ref{DHB} and in slightly different forms can be found in \cite{MatII}.

-\begin{corollary} For any $z\geq 1$ we have
+\begin{corollary} For any $z\geq1$, we have